Recycling & Household Hazardous Waste Disposal

 Now, you know recycling is the LAW and recycling has some appealing features.

-Interstate Waste Services is the Borough’s contracted service provider for trash and recycling.
+Advanced Disposal is the Borough’s contracted service provider for trash and recycling.
 The following materials may be set out in the recycling bin provided by the contractor:

 - Glass- Clear, green, and brown glass is accepted.
 Do not recycling dishes, light bulbs, drinking glasses, pyrex, ceramics or window glass.